-The existing quality metrics identified through the literature will be reviewed and evaluated to determine if they are "interoperability sensitive".
-For example, a quality of care metric that is designed for reporting from an electronic health record (EHR)that can capture any potential effects of EHR's and health information exchange.
-This project will replicate the methodology used in previous studies that focuses on the examination of quality metric sets that were sensitive to improvements in quality facilitated by healthcare interoperability [75].
-The methodology will be divided into a series of steps:
+The existing quality metrics identified through the literature will be reviewed and evaluated to determine if they are "interoperability sensitive."
+For example, a quality-of-care metric that is designed for reporting from an electronic health record (EHR) that can capture any potential effects of EHRs and health information exchange.
+This project will replicate the methodology used in previous studies that examine quality metric sets that were sensitive to improvements in quality facilitated by healthcare interoperability.77 The methodology will be divided into steps:

-- 1. A review of existing ambulatory and hospital-based quality e-Measure sets identified through a number of systems, such as NQF's Quality Positioning System and the National Quality Measure Clearinghouse maintained by AHRQ - 2.
-Application of exclusion criteria to individual metrics as described below. - 3.
-An articulation of assumptions; a conceptual model and domains for rating that are based directly on the work of other researchers (such as Kern, Pincus, et al) - 4.
-A qualitative rating assigned to the measures by internal NQF staff. - 5.
-Validation of this process by the multistakeholder committee. - 6.
-A second round of quantitative ratings by the multistakeholder committee. - 7.
-Development of a conceptual measure framework that includes these validated measure sets.
+- A review of existing ambulatory and hospitalbased quality eMeasure sets identified through a number of systems, such as NQF's Quality Positioning System and the National Quality Measure Clearinghouse maintained by AHRQ - 2.
+Application of exclusion criteria to individual metrics as described below - 3.
+An articulation of assumptions; a conceptual model and domains for rating that are based directly on the work of other researchers (such as Kern, Pincus, et al.) - 4.
+A quantitative rating assigned to the measures by NQF staff - 5.
+Validation of this process by the multistakeholder Committee - 6.
+A second round of quantitative ratings by the multistakeholder Committee - Development of a conceptual measurement framework that includes these validated measure sets

-NQF proposes an initial set of exclusion criteria to be applied to the identified measures, which may be refined as the environmental scan commences:
+NQF proposed an initial set of exclusion criteria to apply to the identified measures, which may be refined as the environmental scan commences:

-- 1. Duplicate measures will be removed. - 2.
-Measures that consist of provider, practice or health plan characteristics. - 3.
-Measures that capture patient or provider satisfaction. - 4.
-Specialty-based measures will possibly be excluded with the exception of those that require care coordination and which interoperability would provide a significant benefit.
+- 1. Duplicate measures will be removed - 2.
+Measures that consist of provider, practice, or health plan characteristics

+- Measures that capture patient or provider satisfaction - Specialty-based measures will possibly be excluded with the exception of those that require care coordination and for which interoperability would provide a significant benefit.

-The conceptual model will ask both NQF and the multistakeholder committee to make the following assumptions: 1) that the data needed to fill the measure resides outside of the medical entity and 2) that the entity has access to data that can be delivered electronically.
+The conceptual model will ask both NQF and the multistakeholder Committee to make the following assumptions: (1) that the data needed to fill the measure resides outside of the system that the medical entity is using and (2) that the entity has access to data that can be delivered electronically.

-Two domains will be used to rate each quality metric:
+Three domains will be used to rate each quality metric: